Trustroots/trustroots/docs/Install.md

     },
     ```

-10. To stop eslint from complaining, you might need to convert double quotes to single quotes. (`"` → `'`)
+10. To stop Eslint from complaining, you might need to convert double quotes to single quotes. (`"` → `'`) or [disable Eslint](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments) for those lines.

 ## Enable collecting statistics to InfluxDB (optional)